zinnialily/rescue/README.md

 ### Use Case:
-This implementation is suited for time- and risk-sensitive environments where centralized planning must be adaptive and coordinated across multiple agents—such as disaster response logistics or emergency medical services.
+This implementation is suited for time- and risk-sensitive environments where centralized planning must be adaptive and coordinated across multiple agents (such as disaster response logistics or emergency medical services).

 ### Outputs:
 - Best route configuration by total score
 - Best route configuration by total time
 - Progression tracking for both metrics over iterations
+- Plot of ideal vehicle routing